taciturnaxolotl/indiko/CRUSH.md

 - User profile endpoints with h-card microformats
 - Token exchange endpoint for client apps
 - Invite-based registration for new users (admin only)
+- **`me` parameter delegation**: When a client passes `me=https://example.com` in the authorization request and it matches the user's website URL, the token response returns that URL instead of the canonical `/u/{username}` URL

 ### Database Schema
 - **users**: username, name, email, photo, url, status, role, is_admin